Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

 - Submit recommendation report on improvement areas

-Define scope for DITL Testing
+Why DITL Testing?
+Define the scope for DITL Testing

 - Identify the most used business scenario based on the volume and business criticality